SSTGroup/relationship_structure_identification/README.md

 This package contains the code for reproducing the simulations of our paper:

-Isabell Lehmann, Tanuj Hasija, Ben Gabrielson, M. A. B. S. Akhonda, Vince D. Calhoun, Tülay Adali, **Identifying the Relationship Structure among Multiple Datasets Using Independent Vector Analysis: Application to Multi-task fMRI Data**, *submitted in 2024*
+Isabell Lehmann, Tanuj Hasija, Ben Gabrielson, M. A. B. S. Akhonda, Vince D. Calhoun, Tülay Adali, **Identifying the Relationship Structure among Multiple Datasets Using Independent Vector Analysis: Application to Multi-task fMRI Data**, in IEEE Access, vol. 12, pp. 109443-109456, 2024.

 ## Installing this Package